The Troggs’ Garage-Rock Classic ‘Wild Thing’

 Related: What were the other big radio hits of 1966?

 Amazingly, the Troggs have continued on in various configurations almost consistently.
-Today, original guitarist Britton still leads a version of the band.
+In recent years, original guitarist Britton was still involved with a version of the band.
 (Bond died in 1992, Presley in 2013.)

 Watch the original “Wild Thing” by the Troggs